Dima-369/paderborn-bus-stops-google-maps/README.md

 ## Notes

-* The `bus_stops.json` were scraped beforehand, a very long time ago, but I lost the script and don't quite remember where from
+* The `bus_stops.json` was created a very long time ago, but I lost the scraping script and don't remember where the data came from
   * The latitude and longitude are not perfectly accurate
 * You can set `showBusTimes` in `maps.js` to false, to only display the markers with the bus stop name which loads extremely fast
 * The code is very old, and not in its best state